jaelyntran/CakeDay-DiscordBot/README.md

 To clear all slash commands, run ```node src/clear-commands.js``` To drop database, run ```node src/db/dropDatabase.js```

+## Notes

+- All birthday data is stored in MongoDB.

+- Global commands may take up to an hour to appear on all servers.

+- Only users with roles specified in ALLOWED_ROLES can modify birthday data.

+- The bot will not respond in DMs; it only works in servers.

 ## Commands Reference
-/addbirthday → add a user’s birthday
+/addbirthday → add a user’s birthday (only ALLOWED_ROLES)

 /checkbirthday → check a user’s birthday

 /listbirthday → list all birthdays

-/removebirthday → remove a user’s birthday
+/removebirthday → remove a user’s birthday (only ALLOWED_ROLES)

-/removeuser → remove a user’s document from the database
+/removeuser → remove a user’s document from the database (only ALLOWED_ROLES)

-/removeallusers → remove all users' documents from the database for the current server
+/removeallusers → remove all users' documents from the database for the current server (only ALLOWED_ROLES)

 /upcomingbirthday → show the next upcoming birthday

 **Birthday Announcements:** CakeDay automatically posts birthday announcements daily in the server’s **system channel**, or if none exists, the **first available text channel** where it has permission to send messages.

 ## Permissions Required

-Send Messages – To post birthday announcements.
+- Send Messages – To post birthday announcements.

-View Channels - Required so the bot can see channels to send announcements.
+- View Channels - Required so the bot can see channels to send announcements.

-## Notes

-All birthday data is stored in MongoDB.

-Only users with roles specified in ALLOWED_ROLES can modify birthdays.

-The bot will not respond in DMs; it only works in servers.

-## Features

 ## Known Issues / Limitations
+...

 ## Takeaway
+...

 ## Credits / Acknowledgements
 - discord.js → Discord bot library
+...